massi92/CAiSE2025/README.md

-# ER 2024
+# CAiSE 2025
-## Conceptual Modelling and Large Language Models for Data Services Discovery
+## An LLM-based Approach for Data Service Discovery

-Supplementary material for ER2024
+Supplementary material for CAiSE2025

 Specifically, the content is uploaded following the subsequent organisation.